iondrive/logger/README.md

 ### Formatting

-All log level methods mirror util.format and thus can use placeholder formatting:
+All logger methods use `util.format` and thus can use placeholder formatting.

-* %s - String.
-* %d - Number (both integer and float).
-* %j - JSON.
-Replaced with the string '[Circular]' if the argument contains circular references.

 ```js
 log.debug('hello from %s', 'iondrive'); // 'hello from iondrive'